Kazakhstan: Sport

 The Kazakhstan national bandy team is among the best in the world, and has many times won the bronze medal at the Bandy World Championship, including the 2012 edition when Kazakhstan hosted the tournament on home ice.
-In the 2011 tournament, they were an extra-time in the semi-final from reaching the final for the first time.
-In 2012, they were even closer when they took it to a penalty shootout.
 The team won the first bandy tournament at the Asian Winter Games.
 During the Soviet time, Dynamo Alma-Ata won the Soviet Union national championships in 1977 and 1990 and the European Cup in 1978.
 Bandy is developed in ten of the country's seventeen administrative divisions (eight of the fourteen regions and two of the three cities which are situated inside of but are not part of regions).
 Akzhaiyk from Oral, however, is the only professional club.

 The Kazakh national ice hockey team have competed in ice hockey in the 1998 and 2006 Winter Olympics, as well as in the 2006 Men's World Ice Hockey Championships.
 The Kazakhstan Hockey Championship is held since 1992.
 Barys Astana is the main domestic Kazakhstani ice hockey professional team, and having played in the Kazakhstani national league until the 2008–09 season, when they were transferred to play in the Kontinental Hockey League.
 Meanwhile, the Kazzinc-Torpedo and play in the Supreme Hockey League since 1996 and the Saryarka Karagandy since 2012.
 Top Kazakhstani ice hockey players include Nik Antropov, Ivan Kulshov and Evgeni Nabokov.

 Kazakh boxers are generally well known in the world.
 In the last three Olympic Games, their performance was assessed as one of the best and they had more medals than any country in the world, except Cuba and Russia (in all three games).
 In 1996 and 2004, three Kazakhstani boxers (Vassiliy Jirov in 1996, Bakhtiyar Artayev in 2004 and Serik Sapiyev in 2012) were recognised as the best boxers for their techniques with the Val Barker Trophy, awarded to the best boxer of the tournament.
 In boxing, Kazakhstan performed well in the 2000 Summer Olympics in Sydney.
 Two boxers, Bekzat Sattarkhanov and Yermakhan Ibraimov, earned gold medals.
 Another two boxers, Bulat Zhumadilov and Mukhtarkhan Dildabekov, earned silver medals.
 Oleg Maskaev, born in Zhambyl, representing Russia, was the WBC Heavyweight Champion after knocking out Hasim Rahman on 12 August 2006.
 The reigning WBA, WBC, IBF and IBO middleweight champion is Kazakh boxer Gennady Golovkin.
-Natascha Ragosina, representing Russia, but from Karaganda held seven versions of the women's super middleweight title, and two heavyweight titles during her boxing career.
+Natascha Ragosina, representing Russia, but from Qarağandy held seven versions of the women's super middleweight title, and two heavyweight titles during her boxing career.
 She holds the record as the longest-reigning WBA female super middleweight champion, and the longest-reigning WBC female super middleweight champion.